-The number of consecutive partial page programming operations within the same page must not exceed 4. for example, 2 times for main array (1time/512byte) and 2 times for spare array (1time/32byte) in the case of 2KB Page.
+The number of consecutive partial page programming operations within the same page must not exceed 4.
 Number of Program (NOP) refers to main area that is divided and programmed in each number of partial program operation.

-During NOP program, data that is designated to user spare area must use random data input to change column address.
+During NOP program, data that is designated to user spare area shall use random data input to change column address.
 Because NOP is allowed in maximum of 4 times, user spare area is also divided into 4 regions to match up to each NOP area.
 Main data is divided using NOP, and randomized while programming the data.
-Although user spare that is included in each NOP is also randomized, randomization done between main data and user spare are different as shown in Figure 30.
-Therefore, for each NOP, column address change should match up correct NOP with NOP user spare.
+Although the user spare that is included in each NOP is also randomized, randomization done between the main data and user spare are different, as Figure 28 shows.
+Therefore, for each NOP, column address change shall be kept to match up correct NOP with NOP user spare.

-First, input 512 bytes of data for NOP0; then, input user spare data for NOP0 after changing of column address using Random Data Input.
-After programming data, use Random Data Input to return back to starting address of NOP1 main data.
-Secondly, input 512 bytes of NOP1 data, using Random Data Input to change column address to user spare data for NOP1 input.
-After programming user spare data for NOP1, return to starting address of NOP2 main data.
-NOP2 and NOP3 must follow the same process.
-Both main data and user spare should be input at the same time for NOP operation; otherwise, data is not guaranteed.
+At first, input data for NOP0, then user spare data for NOP0 shall be inputted after changing of column address using Random Data Input.
+After programming of data, using of Random Data Input to return back to starting address of NOP1 main data shall be done.
+Secondly, input NOP1 data, using Random Data Input to change column address to user spare data for NOP1 inputting.
+After programming of user spare data for NOP1, return back to starting address of NOP2 main data starting address.
+NOP2 and NOP3 shall follow same manner as above.
+Both main data and user spare shall be inputted at the same time for NOP operation; otherwise, data is not guaranteed.

-If user decide to follow the same order as programming order during data out, read out NOP0 area first, then use Random Data Output to change column address to read out NOP0 user spare area.
+If the user decides to follow same order as programming order during data out, read out NOP0 area first, then using of Random Data Output to change column address to read out NOP0 user spare area shall be followed.

-Figure 30.
+Figure 28.
 Random Data Input Timings